z-tariq/scenarios/Go Basics Zarnish/Basics of Cryptography ZT/scenario.md

-title: Basics of Cryptography ZT
+title: Basics of Cryptography ZT Test
 description: >-
   In cryptography we will explore how to scramble the data using a complex encryption algorithm.